scottalford75/Remora-docs/docs/source/hardware/SPI/rpspi.rst

 Remora SPI
 ========

 Remora SPI is available with the Raspberry Pi SBC.
-As the hard realtime requirements are offloaded onto the controller board, Remora can run on RPi 3B, RPi 3B+ and RPi 4B versions.
+As the hard realtime requirements are offloaded onto the controller board, Remora can run on RPi 3B, RPi 3B+, RPi 4B and RPi 5 versions.

 .. image:: ../../_static/rpi-pinout.png
     :align: center